julsraemy/prezi/md/loud4ch-doctoral-examination.md

 How to ensure that this linked constellation remains universally usable by developers that create tools, services, and interfaces?
 How to make things easier for PIA in terms of external collaboration?
 What I mean by this is that not everything needs to happen on our front-end...

+Position PIA as a practical testbed for LOUD, highlighting both the achievements in participation and data reuse and the challenges (e.g., end-user involvement, socio-technical balancing).

  -->